-Part of discovering about the narcissist personality disorder and learning everything you’ve been through, however, this at some point has most of us questioning if we are the narcissist or not, so how can we tell?
+Part of recovery is discovering about the narcissist personality disorder and learning everything you’ve been through.
+However, this, at some point, has most of us questioning if we are the narcissist or not, so how can we tell?

-Is it a case that we are all, on some level a narcissist?
+Is it a case that we are all, on some level narcissists?
 Is it a case of healthy narcissism and destructive narcissism?

 Most of us can have a trait or two, or we can at some point in our lives have acted narcissistic, which is what makes us doubt ourselves; you do need at least five of the characteristics to be on the disorder, also when we are around negative, narcissistic people, their toxic energy can rub off on us, this does not make you have the disorder, just become aware of the people you have in your life.
-Someone once said, you become the average of the five people you spend the most time with if there’s any truth to that or not, isn’t the point, but negativity breeds negativity; when around narcissists, you can unwittingly protect yourself with their ticks, when we hang around toxic people, we can not pull them up, as all they’ll ever do is weigh us down.
+Someone once said you become the average of the five people you spend the most time with.
+If there’s any truth to that or not, it isn’t the point, but negativity breeds negativity; when around narcissists, you can unwittingly protect yourself with their tricks.
+When we hang around toxic people, we can not pull them up, as all they’ll ever do is weigh us down.

 It’s far easier to pull others down and far easier to be dragged down than it is to lift ourselves up.

-Another Characteristic is an entitlement, so if you only feel entitled to have what you’ve earned, we are allowed to earn and achieve things in a positive, helpful way, we can serve others to receive if you like cutting hair, you cut hair to receive payment, so you can then pay someone to provide you food, if you enjoy driving a lorry, you deliver goods, in order to get paid so you can pay someone to cut your hair etc., give and take, if you’ve earned what you have in healthy ways, without manipulating others then you are not a narcissist.
-Narcissistic people like to take short cuts, which many people do; only those with the disorder will take down anyone who stands in their way; they’ll exploit others to get their own needs met, without care for who they’ve hurt.
+Another Characteristic is a sense of entitlement, so if you only feel entitled to have what you’ve earned, you are allowed to earn and achieve things in a positive, helpful way.
+We can serve others to receive if you like cutting hair, you cut hair to receive payment, so you can then pay someone to provide you food, if you enjoy driving a lorry, you deliver goods, in order to get paid so you can pay someone to cut your hair etc., give and take, if you’ve earned what you have in healthy ways, without manipulating others then you are not a narcissist.
+Narcissistic people like to take shortcuts, which many people do; only those with the disorder will take down anyone who stands in their way; they’ll exploit others to get their own needs met, without care for who they’ve hurt.

 When someone is going somewhere we would love to visit, we can be jealous, yet healthy narcissism means we are happy for those who are going.
 So we can hear of another person’s achievement and think. ”wow, I wish I was doing that.” yet be pleased for them and wish them well.
 Narcissists are Jealous and envious, with malicious intent to destroy, meaning they don’t think the other person deserves what that person has worked for, and the narcissist feels that person has stolen from them.
-Hence, the narcissist often seeks to ruin that person achievements in many manipulative harmful ways.
-If you don’t seek to destroy others, Many people can and do go through the woe is me Victim mindset, because we’ve been through trauma, that alone doesn’t make us a narcissist.
+Hence, the narcissist often seeks to ruin that person’s achievements in many manipulative harmful ways.
+If you don’t desire to destroy others, Many people can and do go through the woe is me, Victim mindset because we’ve been through trauma.
+That alone doesn’t make us a narcissist.

-Requires excessive attention, connecting with others to feel heard and validated is normal, wanting closure is normal, it’s just sometimes we have to have that radical acceptance that things didn’t work out in the way we wanted or the way it was sold to us, that having it out with them, hoping they’ll understand, apologise to us, see the pain they caused, deliver on their promises, isn’t closure.
-The closure is letting them go, leaving them and their toxic behaviour in the past, and moving onto our future.
-We have to learn we are in charge of our happiness and creating our dreams, not easy granted, especially when they come at you with toxic Smear Campaigns.
+Requires excessive attention, connecting with others to feel heard and validated is normal, and wanting closure is normal.
+It’s just sometimes we have to have that radical acceptance that things didn’t work out in the way we wanted or the way it was sold to us, that having it out with them, hoping they’ll understand, apologise to us, see the pain they caused, deliver on their promises, isn’t closure.
+The closure is letting them go, leaving them and their toxic behaviour in the past, and moving on to our future.
+We must learn we are in charge of our happiness and creating our dreams, which are not easy for granted, especially when they come at you with toxic Smear Campaigns.
 A narcissist wants attention to feel important, to feel in control and to feel special.
 So if you don’t go seeking attention to make yourself feel better and make others feel worse, you’re not a narcissist.

 A belief they are special, it’s ok to feel special about yourself, to care for your looks, to be kind, to be humble, to reach back and help others, to do it because you care for those around you.
-It’s ok to feel good about yourself for doing so; you are special, a narcissist; however, only ever does anything for anyone else to meet a need of their own, they feel like they are above and better than all others, they don’t reflect and question their own behaviour, they blame everyone else, so if you blamed yourself, through their toxic Blame Shifting, if you can reflect you are not a narcissist.
+It’s ok to feel good about yourself for doing so; you are special, a narcissist; however, you only ever do anything for anyone else to meet a need of their own.
+They feel like they are above and better than all others, they don’t reflect and question their own behaviour, and they blame everyone else, so if you blame yourself, through their toxic Blame Shifting, if you can reflect, you are not a narcissist.

 Grandiosity?
 The narcissist charm is used to manipulate those around them for their own gain.
 A narcissist often feels great rage if criticised, and this isn’t genuine confidence; what they actually are is arrogant, which can at first come across as confidence.

-Inner confidence is knowing who you are, who you want to be, so the toxic words of others no longer impact your life.
-Knowing you define you, looking at constructive criticism, yet not worrying about the judgement from others, this is your life for you, not for others to bring you down.
+Inner confidence is knowing who you are and who you want to be, so the toxic words of others no longer impact your life.
+Knowing you define yourself, looking at constructive criticism, yet not worrying about the judgement from others, this is your life for you, not for others to bring you down.
 You define who you are.

 We can learn to love ourselves, yet not use that love to destroy others; use it to build others up.